Get your free GDPR guide

 +Processes, procedures and policies

-The GDPR redefines a data breach as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored otherwise processed”.
+The GDPR redefines a data breach as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored otherwise processed”.

 This is a broader definition than before and does not take into consideration whether the breach creates harm to the individual.
 If you suffer a data security breach, you must inform your national data protection authority immediately, or no later than 72 hours after discovering the breach.